BuGlessRB/remixml/README.md

 engine in Javascript.

 The Remixml templating engine has the following features:
-- Rich powerful language with dynamic scopes, autoescaping, macros and more.
+- Rich powerful language with dynamic scopes, autoescaping, macros, whitespace-collapsing and more.
 - Fast &amp; lean: Small 8 KB gzipped runtime with precompiled templates in the browser.
 Compiles to Javascript.
 - Extensible with custom tags programmed in either Javascript or Remixml.